 The Energy Program receives an allotment of dollars for a fiscal year and must tailor staffing and the number of jobs utilizing those allotted dollars.
 The Northwest All Hazards Emergency Management Region and the Northwest Healthcare Coalition have a somewhat similar situation as the total grant to the region is defined tri-annually and annually respectively.
-The Economic Development District receives annual funding from the Economic Development Administration to run the program but must apply for grants for specific projects.
+The Economic Development District receives annual funding from the Economic Development Administration to run the program, but must apply for grants for specific projects.
 The Northwest Loan Fund is annually allotted monies by the state on an as requested basis and is only distributed those dollars as it closes on qualified loans.
 Staffing for NLF is paid from a 16% administrative fee allowed for each loan.

-Programs at the Vintage are funded by federal dollars through the Older Americans Act and state dollars through the State Funding for Senior Services.
-Some of the support for people over 60 years of age is directly provided by Vintage, but about half it is subcontracted to providers within the region, many of whom bring additional funds to the programs for services such as congregate meals, home delivered meals and legal assistance.
+Programs at the AAAA are funded by federal dollars through the Older Americans Act and state dollars through the State Funding for Senior Services.
+The RSVP grant is federally funded through the Corporation for National and Community Service and the SHIP Medicare program is funded through a small state grant (funds less than 25% of the program) and AAAA state funding.
+Some of the support for people over 60 years of age is directly provided by AAAA, but much of it is subcontracted to providers within the region, many of whom bring additional funds to the programs for services such as congregate meals, home delivered meals and legal assistance.
+These are all funded via annual federal budget.